rustyrussell/bolts/12-offer-encoding.md

   - if the sender has a previous unpaid invoice (for the same offer) which it wants to cancel:
     - MUST set `invoice_payer_key` to the same as the previous invoice.
     - MUST set `invoice_replace`.`payment_hash` to the payment_hash of the previous invoice.
+  - if it supports bolt12 features:
+    - MUST set `invoice_request_features`.`features` to the bitmap of features.

 The reader:
   - MUST fail the request if `invoice_payer_key` is not present.
   - MUST fail the request if any fields have type greater or equal to 192.
+  - if `invoice_request_features` contains unknown _odd_ bits that are non-zero:
+    - MUST ignore the bit.
+  - if `invoice_request_features` contains unknown _even_ bits that are non-zero:
+    - MUST fail the request.
   - if `invoice_chain` is not present:
     - MUST fail the request if bitcoin is not a supported chain.
   - otherwise: